takmanman/RSNA-Intracranial-Hemorrhage-Detection/README.md

 The type of data preprocessing required is entirely dependent of the problem we are tackling and the approach we are going to use.
 In my approach for this project, I applied the selected window to each image and then save it in as a .npy file.
 The selected window is bascially a linear transform applied on the pixel values.
 It is determined by a radiologist to make the region of interest (e.g. blood, bone, cavity, etc) most easy to see.
 It is defined by four values: rescale intercept, rescale slope, window center and window width, which are encoded in the DICOM image file.
 These values were extracted and organized into a data table in [RSNA-Exploratory Data Analysis Part 2](https://github.com/takmanman/RSNA-Intercranial-Hemorrhage-Detection/blob/master/RSNA-Exploratory%20Data%20Analysis%20Part%202.ipynb)

-The code for creating the .npy files is in [RSNA - Create .npy Images](https://github.com/takmanman/RSNA-Intracranial-Hemorrhage-Detection/blob/master/RSNA-Create%20npy%20Images.ipynb)
+The code for creating the .npy files is in [RSNA-Create .npy Images](https://github.com/takmanman/RSNA-Intracranial-Hemorrhage-Detection/blob/master/RSNA-Create%20npy%20Images.ipynb)

+Before we move on to model training, we should create a validation dataset out of the training dataset.
+As some of the images were identified with mulitple types of hemorrhage, therefore, this is a multi-labeled dataset.
+It is not trivial to maintain the exact same label distribution (e.g. same frequency for the combination of 'epidural' and 'intraventricular').
+Nevertheless, I tried to make the label frequency as similar as I can between the new training and validation dataset.

+The code for creating the validation dataset is in [RSNA-Create Validation Dataset](https://github.com/takmanman/RSNA-Intracranial-Hemorrhage-Detection/blob/master/RSNA-Create%20Validation%20Dataset.ipynb)

 ## Model Building and Training